joebalancio/mio/docs/API.md

   });
 ```

-You can also extend the model by passing a map of prototype methods to add:
+Extend the model by passing a map of prototype methods to add:

 ```javascript
 Order.use({